saoirse-defi/CI-MS3-hashboard/README.md

 #### Current Blockchain Interfaces

-This cryptocurrency dashboard project will mainly be interacting with the Ethereum blockchain.
-Ethereum is the market leader in smart contract technology with the largest developer base.
+This cryptocurrency dashboard project will be reading transactions from the Ethereum blockchain.
+Ethereum is the market leader in smart contract technology with the largest community & developer base.
-Etherscan is the leading blockchain analysis tool which allows you to view transactions, smart contracts, user accounts & on-chain metrics.
-After using Etherscan for the past 4 years, no improvement has been made to the graphical user interface which I believe is the key to onboarding new users.
+Etherscan is the leading blockchain API which allows you to view transactions, smart contracts, user accounts & on-chain metrics.
+After using Etherscan for the past 4 years, I have seen that very few improvements have been made to the UX.
+I believe this is the key to onboarding new users and taking smart contract platforms to the next level.

 #### Planned Features

+*
 * Metamask Integration
 * Customised pricing data only pulling favorite coins or coins detected from their Metamask
 * News articles related to favorite coins